My Story with Onavo (a Facebook's Acquisition)

 - Apr 30, 2014 - The issue seems fixed to me.
 I emailed Facebook asking them about the current status

-- May 1, 2014 - Email from Saul of Facebook Security saying informing that the issue has been patched
+- May 1, 2014 - Email from Saul of Facebook Security informing that the issue has been patched

 - May 1, 2014 - Received a payment email from Facebook